nbgrp/onelogin-saml-bundle/README.md

                 persist_user: true
 ```

-To use non-default entity manager specify it name by `nbgrp_onelogin_saml.entity_manager_name`
+To use non-default entity manager, specify its name in the `nbgrp_onelogin_saml.entity_manager_name`
 bundle configuration parameter.

-User persistence is performing by event
+User persistence is performing by the event
 listeners `Nbgrp\OneloginSamlBundle\EventListener\User\UserCreatedListener`
 and `Nbgrp\OneloginSamlBundle\EventListener\User\UserModifiedListener` that can be decorated if you
 need to override the default behavior.